 - for Admiralty date references, go to ADM 1

-Step 7: Using the advanced search in our catalogue, search by HS number in the "Former reference" field (in the format "HS 1426"), entering an asterisk (*) in the "Keyword options" field (this negates the need for a keyword).
+Step 7: Using the advanced search in our catalogue, search by HS number in the 'Any of these references' field (in the format "HS 1426").
 This should return the correct ADM 137 piece number, usually the same as the HS volume number (for example, HS volume 1426 returns piece number ADM 137/1426).

 Step 8: Order the ADM 137 piece to consult the original document.

 10. How to find Admiralty correspondence and other papers after 1919